 Dr. Matthew Paldy, PhD, LP

-College Procrastination & Executive Dysfunction NYC
+College Procrastination Therapy NYC

-In NYC academic environments such as NYU, The New School, and FIT, students often describe a very specific pattern: they care about their work, understand the stakes, and still feel unable to begin.
-It’s not a lack of intelligence or motivation—it’s an internal block that shows up right at the moment of action.
+Procrastination in college and graduate students is rarely about time management.
+Most students already know exactly what they need to do.
+The difficulty is starting.
+In NYC academic environments such as Parsons, NYU, The New School, and the Fashion Institute of Technology, students often describe a very specific pattern: they care about their work, understand the stakes, and still feel unable to begin.
+It is not a lack of intelligence or motivation—it is an internal block that appears at the moment of action.
+Over time, this becomes a self-reinforcing cycle.
+As someone who previously taught at Marymount Manhattan College, Saint Joseph's University, and the University of Rhode Island, I understand the psychological strain that can accompany high expectations and competitive environments.

 What Procrastination Actually Feels Like

 Students rarely describe procrastination as laziness.
-It usually feels like being stuck between intention and action—wanting to work, but feeling unable to start or sustain focus without discomfort.
+It usually feels like being stuck between intention and action—wanting to work but feeling unable to start or sustain focus without discomfort.
+That internal tension often follows a predictable sequence: pressure rises, avoidance kicks in, temporary relief follows, and then anxiety and self-criticism return more strongly.

 Common experiences include: